-The rules in this area can be complicated.
-You can get guidance and specialist help from your local Citizens Advice: citizensadvice.org.uk/about-us/contact-us/contact-us/contact-us.
+There are different rules for some nationals of the EU, Iceland, Liechtenstein, Norway and Switzerland.
+Seek further advice if you are not sure if you qualify because of residence issues.
+You can get guidance and specialist help from your local Citizens Advice: citizensadvice.org.uk/about-us/contact-us/contact-us/contact-us/.
 The AIRE Centre can also provide advice on individual rights in Europe and can be contacted on 020 7831 4276 or by email at info@airecentre.org

 The habitual residence test is a test to see if you normally live in the United Kingdom, the Channel Islands, the Republic of Ireland or the Isle of Man.
 The test will be applied if you have been living abroad.
 There is no precise legal definition of 'habitual residence'.

-Relevant factors are where you normally live, where you expect to live in future, your reasons for coming to this country, the length of time spent abroad before you came here, and any ties you still have with the country where you have come from.
+They will take into account where you normally live, where you expect to live in future, your reasons for coming to this country, the length of time spent abroad before you came here, and any ties you still have with the country where you have come from.
+Seek further advice from the AIRE Centre (mentioned above) if you are worried that this may be an issue.